 Their second album featured recordings circa 2002-03 described as “organic free space/stone age Baltimore ‘rock’.”

 The Pleasant Livers played at the Knitting Factory in New York City for “The Band That Would Be King Weekend” supporting the documentary about the band Half Japanese.
-They also performed at the “What Is Music” Festival in Sydney, Austrailia.
+They also traveled to Sydney, Austrailia where they performed at the “What Is Music” Festival.

 1995(CD) Megaphone Limited 002 From the Land of Pleasant Living